yongcongwang/blog/source/_posts/coding/Effective-Modern-Cpp.md

 - When compilers generate a reference to a reference in a reference collapsing context, the result becomes a single reference.
 If either of the original references is an lvalue reference, the result is an lvalue reference.
 Otherwise it's an rvalue reference.
 - Universaal references are rvalue references in contexts where type deduction distinguishes lvalues from rvalues and where reference collapsing occurs.

-# 29. Assume that move operations are not present, not chep, and not used.
+# 29. Assume that move operations are not present, not cheap, and not used.
 - Assume that move operations are not present, not cheap, and not used.
 - In code with known types or support for move semantics, there is no need for assumptions.

 # 30. Familiarize yourself with perfect forwarding failure cases.
 - Perfect forwarding fails when template type deduction fails or when it deduces the wrong type.
-- The kinds of argumentss that lead to perfect forwarding failure are:
+- The kinds of arguments that lead to perfect forwarding failure are:
  - braced initializers,
  - null pointers expressed as `0` or `NULL`,
  - declaration-only integral `const static` data members,